rome/tools/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 	Thanks for submitting a pull request!

 	We appreciate you spending the time to work on these changes.
 Please provide enough information so that others can review your pull request.

-The three fields below are mandatory.
+	Once created, your PR will be automatically labeled according to changed files.

 	Before submitting a pull request, please make sure the following is done:

 	1. Format and resolve any lint errors: `./rome check --apply`
 	2. Verify that tests pass: `./rome test`
 	3. Ensure there are no TypeScript errors: `./node_modules/.bin/tsc`

 	Learn more about contributing: https://github.com/romefrontend/rome/blob/main/CONTRIBUTING.md -->

 ## Summary